-- Support for biological plausibility of KERs - Support for essentiality of KEs - Empirical support for KERs - Dose and temporal concordance table covering the larger AOP network larvae High -------- ------
+- Support for biological plausibility of KERs - Support for essentiality of KEs - Empirical support for KERs - Dose and temporal concordance table covering the larger AOP network

-Overall, the weight of evidence for the sequence of key events laid out in the AOP is moderate, and it should be noted that based on available evidence DIO2 seems to be more important than DIO1 in providing sufficient T3 for swim bladder inflation.
-The exact underlying mechanism of TH disruption leading to impaired swim bladder inflation is not exactly understood.
+Overall, the weight of evidence for the sequence of key events laid out in the AOP is moderate to high.
+Nonetheless, the exact underlying mechanism of TH disruption leading to impaired swim bladder inflation is not exactly understood.